joelkuiper/Llamora/README.md

 - ❌ Very basic error handling
 - ❌ Blocking, single-threaded queue for LLM calls
 - ❌ Input is not sanitized or restricted
-- ❌ SSE and stream parsing is naive

 It’s meant for educational use only.